ellipsoid/plan_my_fringe/README.md

 ### Purpose

-plan_my_fringe was designed to help attendees of a large performance festival choose when to their selected shows.
-Keeping track of time conflicts between shows can be a burden for attendees planning their schedule, and this app aims to alleviate that burden.
+plan_my_fringe was designed to help attendees of a large performance festival choose when to see their selected shows.
+Keeping track of time conflicts between shows can be a burden, and this app aims to alleviate that burden.

 ### Use

-On the first tab, users select the shows they would like to see.
-On the second tab, users select the times they are available to see shows.
-And on the third tab, the user selects the performances they would like to see.

-On the third tab, the app filters the performances to hide shows and times that the user doesn't care about, and also filters out any performances that would cause a time conflict with performances the user has already selected.
+Users select the shows and times they are interested in, and then begin selecting their performances.
+In the performance-selecton tab, the app filters out any perfromances that
++ do not match the chosen shows and/or times, or
++ conflict with a performance already selected

 ### Technology